based2/KB/network/ip_filter.md

 block from any to 20.81.43.192
 # https://threatfox.abuse.ch/browse/malware/unknown/
 block from any to 20.84.67.57
-# https://red.flag.domains/posts/2024-04-13/ secure6-nflx[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider
+# https://red.flag.domains/posts/ 2024-04-23 secure-disneyplus[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider 2024-04-13/ secure6-nflx[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider
 block from any to 20.93.22.98
 # abuse.ch TF
 block from any to 20.102.192.219